MitjaCH/MitjaCH/README.md

 # Hey there! 👋

-I'm Mitja, a 16-year-old Computer Scientist and Software Developer from Switzerland 🇨🇭.
+I'm Mitja, a 16-year-old Software Developer from Switzerland 🇨🇭.
 Welcome to my GitHub!

 ## About Me